-Sang has substantial experience of working with students from a care background, having previously worked as the Project Manager for the Way Ahead Project in Leicester.
-One of the aims of the project was to raise the aspiration and attainment of young people from care and encourage applications to Higher Education.
+Sang has substantial experience of working with students from a care background, having previously worked on a project to raise the aspiration and attainment of young people from care and encourage progression to Higher Education.

 Sang can offer individual careers, information and advice.
 You will also be signposted to a range of services and support offered by the Careers and Employability team.

-You can contact Sang or the team via the Student and Academic Services in Gateway House or by email on email@example.com
+You can contact Sang by email on email@example.com

 - The Propel website provides information about support when studying in higher education